top of page

 1. This pose while shifting the weight and holding on one leg makes it strong and toned.

-3. The shoulders are stretched and the lungs open up while attempting to bring the other leg in bow shape.
+3. The shoulders are stretched and the lungs open up while attempting to bring the other leg in a bow shape.

 4. This pose strengthens the glute muscles.

-5. The core strength is improved hence this can be recommended to dancers, people who are active in sports.
+5. The core strength is improved hence this can be recommended to dancers, and people who are active in sports.

 Modification and props: